wenlinXu-njfu/BioFileKit/README.md

 # Introduction
-**BioFileKit: Designed to provide bioinformatics researchers and developers with a powerful, user-friendly and extensible Python toolkit, it focuses on simplifying the reading, writing, conversion, parsing and basic operations of various biological data file formats.
-Say goodbye to reinventing the wheel and the cumbersome format analysis, and focus on your scientific discoveries!**
+**BioFileKit: A Python command-line toolkit dedicated to simplifying the reading, writing, conversion, parsing and basic operations of various biological data file formats.**

 # Install
 ```